da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 While the creation of the pathwise sensitivities calculator for these options is rather time-consuming, one might prefer to create the Monte Carlo estimator in such a way that it allows for bias-free AAD and then use an AAD framework instead of implementing the pathwise-sensitivity algorithm, in practice.

-If a stocastic AAD framework should handle the standard Monte Carlo estimator as an input and still be able to produce stable second-order Greeks, it would require to automatically handle the two arising discontinuities - in such a way as the Brownian-bridge correction and the one-step survival correction do.
+If a stochastic AAD framework should handle the standard Monte Carlo estimator as an input and still be able to produce stable second-order Greeks, it would require to automatically handle the two arising discontinuities - in such a way as the Brownian-bridge correction and the one-step survival correction do.
 Also being time-consuming, it might be usable for other types of options, such as other types of barrier options (knock-in, knock-down-in/out etc.), as well e.g. for Bermudan American options, as studies in one of the articles by [Fries](http://christian-fries.de/finmath/stochasticautodiff/) and hence having some nice potential.

 ## 4. Bias-Free Stable (BFS) Monte Carlo estimators for general financial instruments

-In this section, we will take an in-depth look at deriving Monte Carlo estimators from the perspective of various financial instruments.
+In this section, we will take an in-depth look at specific payoffs of various financial instruments try to derive a BFS Monte Carlo estimator.

 1. European options: Even for the simple European Call option, we see that the naive Monte Carlo estimator results in infeasible Gamma somputation.
 The reason is again quite simple: The derivative of the maximum function contains an indicator function.
 In this case, intuitively speaking, the BFS Monte Carlo estimator can be derived by forcing the path to end above the strike price (and a proper normalization).
 For a European Call option, check out this [Colab notebook](https://github.com/da-roth/StableAndBiasFreeMonteCarloGreeks/blob/main/src/BFS_Examples/example_Europ_Call_Colab.ipynb).